logo2

 Newspaper ad - Oct 1899

 Even though the drug store started in Aug 1869, the use of embossed pharmacy bottles did not start until about the late 1870s to early 1880s.
 The earliest Macdonald bottle, #31, is the only known Copper Country pharmacy bottle with a Millville Round shape, which was patented by Whitall Tatum & Co. on Jan 22, 1878 (20).
-Another early bottle is #33, which has a Chicago Oval shape, patented by A. M. Foster on May 15, 1888 (21).
-The later bottles with the script D. T. Macdonald probably date to after 1900 and thus show that Norman continued to use his father's name for the business.
+Another early bottle, #33, has a Chicago Oval shape, which was patented by A. M. Foster on May 15, 1888 (21).
+The later bottles with the script D. T. Macdonald probably date to after 1900, and thus, show that Norman continued to use his father's name for the business.

-After Vastbinder & Read moved to a new location in May 1911 (33), the building was occupied by a branch of Superior Pharmacy (22), first run by MacQueen & Sibilsky (18) and then by Uno Montin (19).
+After Vastbinder & Read moved to a new location in May 1911 (2), a branch of Superior Pharmacy occupied the building (22), first run by MacQueen & Sibilsky (18) and then by Uno Montin (19).

 1. U.S. Census Bureau.
 1880 United States Federal Census. accessed on ancestry.com.